The Reverse Hyperextension is one of the best exercises you can do for lower back health and strength.

 Hold onto the band and the arm rest to lock your upper body down.

-Let the band pull your feet forward...this is what gives you the extra traction on the spine at the bottom.
+Let the band pull your feet forward until your hips are about 90 degrees (no need to let the legs pull forward more)...this is what gives you the extra traction on the spine at the bottom.
 That forward pull with a bit of resistance instantly unloads the lumbar spine.

 Now, keeping your legs straight, raise them directly up behind you.